jstrait/wavefile/README.markdown

 * Calling `Reader.close` on a `Reader` instance that is already closed no longer raises `ReaderClosedError`.
 Instead, it does nothing.
 Thanks to [@kylekyle](https://github.com/kylekyle) for raising this as an issue.
 * Finally, some error messages are improved to provide more detail.

-# Release: v0.8.1

-Released on January 31, 2017, this version fixes an error when frozen string literals are enabled in Ruby 2.3 or higher.
-(At the time of this release, that means Ruby 2.3 or 2.4).
-The gem should now work properly when the `--enable-frozen-string-literal` Ruby option is enabled.
-Thanks to [@samaaron](https://github.com/samaaron) for finding and fixing this!

-# Release v0.8.0

-Released on January 29, 2017, this version includes these changes:

-* Wave files using WAVE_FORMAT_EXTENSIBLE format (format code 65534) can now be read.
-  * Notes/Limitations
-    * The same formats supported in "vanilla" Wave files are supported when reading WAVE_FORMAT_EXTENSIBLE files.
-That is, PCM (8/16/24/32 bits per sample) or IEEE_FLOAT (32/64 bits per sample).
-    * The channel speaker mapping field is not exposed.
-    * The number of valid bits per sample must match the sample container size.
-For example, if a file has a sample container size of 24 bits and each sample is 24 bits, then it can be read.
-If the container size is 32 bits and each sample is 24 bits, it _can't_ be read.
-    * Writing files using WAVE_FORMAT_EXTENSIBLE format is not supported - all files will be written as a "vanilla" file regardless of the number of channels or sample format.
-* `Reader` and `Writer` can now be constructed using an open `IO` instance, to allow reading/writing using an arbitrary `IO`-like object (`File`, `StringIO`, etc).
-Previously, they could only be constructed from a file name (given by a String).
-Thanks to [@taf2](https://github.com/taf2) for suggesting this feature and providing an example pull request.
-* The buffer size in `Reader.each_buffer()` is now optional.
-If not given, a default buffer size will be used.
-* Two `Duration` objects will now evaluate to equal if they represent the same amount of time, due to an overridden definition of `==`.
-Thanks to [Christopher Smith](https://github.com/chrylis) for suggesting this improvement.
-* A `ReaderClosedError` is now raised (instead of `IOError`) when attempting to read from a closed `Reader` instance.
-However, `ReaderClosedError` extends `IOError`.
-* A `WriterClosedError` is now raised (instead of `IOError`) when attempting to read from a closed `Writer` instance.
-However, `WriterClosedError` extends `IOError`.
-* **Backwards Incompatible Changes**
-  * `Reader.file_name` and `Writer.file_name` have been removed.
-When a `Reader` or `Writer` instance is constructed from an `IO` instance, this field wouldn't necessarily have a sensible value.
-Since I don't know of an obvious use-case for these fields, going ahead and removing them altogether.
-  * The long deprecated ability to provide the sample format for a `Format` instance as an integer (implying PCM format) has been removed.
-For example, this is no longer valid: `Format.new(:mono, 16, 44100)`.
-Instead, use `Format.new(:mono, :pcm_16, 44100)`.

 # Compatibility